Gabriele250901/React-Ex/README.md

 Exercise24
 Modify the TodoList component so that the input clears every time a Todo is added to the items array.

+Exercise25
+Modify the TodoList by adding a "reset" button that clears the items array when clicked.